GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/3_Introduction_to_pggb.md

 ![Variation graphs](theme_figures/example_of_Graph_reference_small.png)
 https://www.bioworld.com/articles/696850-pangenome-gives-more-panoramic-view-of-human-diversity?v=preview

-- Variation graphs offer a compact representation of genetic variation across a population in the form of bidirected DNA sequence graphs, encompassing large-scale SVs like inversions and duplications.
+- Variation graphs provide a compact representation of genetic variation across a population in the form of bidirected DNA sequence graphs, and they can encompass large-scale structural variants (SVs) such as inversions and duplications.

 - PGGB, the the PanGenome Graph Builder, is a reference-free pangenome graph constuction method.
 PGGB builds pangenome graphs from a set of input sequences.